Robert McNamara as Secretary of Defense: Nomination

 According to Special Counsel Ted Sorensen, Kennedy regarded McNamara as the "star of his team, calling upon him for advice on a wide range of issues beyond national security, including business and economic matters."
+Vice president Lyndon B. Johnson was similarly impressed with McNamara and the other Kennedy appointees, but his mentor House Speaker Sam Rayburn replied “Well, Lyndon, you may be right and they may be every bit as intelligent as you say, but I’d feel a whole lot better about them if just one of them had run for sheriff once,” a comment on the importance of respect for democratic norms.

-McNamara's powers of retention were impressive: at a 23 July 1962 Honolulu meeting on the Military Assistance Command, Vietnam he suddenly said “Stop—slide 319 does not agree with slide 5” and was proved correct upon retrieval of slide 5.
+McNamara's powers of retention were impressive: at a 23 July 1962 Honolulu meeting on the Vietnam War buildup he suddenly said “Stop—slide 319 does not agree with slide 5” and was proved correct upon retrieval of slide 5.
+(Note: See The Best and the Brightest § Errata for a different account of this slide presentation.)
 McNamara insisted that all DoD briefers submit written reports “[b]ecause I can read faster than they can talk.”
-McNamara became one of the few members of the Kennedy Administration to socialize with Kennedy, and he became close to Attorney General Robert F. Kennedy, eventually serving as a pallbearer at the younger Kennedy's funeral in 1968.

 Initially, the basic policies outlined by President Kennedy in a message to Congress on 28 March 1961, guided McNamara in the reorientation of the defense program.
 Kennedy rejected the concept of first-strike attack and emphasized the need for adequate strategic arms and defense to deter nuclear attack on the United States and its allies.
 U.S. arms, he maintained, must constantly be under civilian command and control, and the nation's defense posture had to be "designed to reduce the danger of irrational or unpremeditated general war."
 The primary mission of U.S. overseas forces, in cooperation with its allies, was "to prevent the steady erosion of the Free World through limited wars".
 Kennedy and McNamara rejected massive retaliation for a posture of flexible response.
 The U.S. wanted choices in an emergency other than "inglorious retreat or unlimited retaliation", as the president put it.
 Out of a major review of the military challenges confronting the U.S. initiated by McNamara in 1961 came a decision to increase the nation's "limited warfare" capabilities.
 These moves were significant because McNamara was abandoning President Dwight D. Eisenhower's policy of massive retaliation in favor of a flexible response strategy that relied on increased U.S. capacity to conduct limited, non-nuclear warfare.